browserengineering/book/book/http.md

 Once you have a socket, you need to tell it to connect to the other computer.
-For that, you need the host and a *port*.\index{port} The port depends on the type of server you're connecting to; for now it should be 80.
+For that, you need the host and a *port*.\index{port} The port depends on the protocol you are using; for now it should be 80.

 ``` {.python replace=80/self.port}
 class URL: